 Enter the last name, specialty or keyword for your search below.

 I Want to...

 7:30a.m.-8:15a.m.: Every Monday in the Maumenee 501 Conference Room, Johns Hopkins University School of Medicine

-Through case presentations involving fundus photographs, fluorescein angiograms, optical coherence tomograms, and other images of the retina, an update is provided on understanding the differential diagnosis of retinal diseases and their management.
+Through case presentations involving fundus photographs, fluorescein angiograms, optical coherence tomograms, and other images of the retina, the faculty of the Retina Division of the Johns Hopkins Wilmer Eye Institute provide an understanding of the differential diagnosis of retinal diseases and their management.
 Treatment recommendations are discussed using an evidence-based medicine approach.

 - Understand the differential diagnosis of fluorescein leakage in retinal vascular diseases and choroidal diseases such as choroidal neovascularization.

 - Apply results of recent clinical trials to management of common retinal conditions.

 - Recognize the different images of various retinal diseases on optical coherent tomography and other imaging techniques of the retina.

 Johns Hopkins University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education